debadridtt/Scraping-Google-Images-using-Python/README.md

 Line 110 `links = fetch_image_urls(query,200,wd)`, 200 denotes no. of images you want to download

-**Note:** The ideal range is 200-250 the script runs fine if the range is within these numbers
+**Note:** The ideal range is 200-250 the script runs fine if the range is within these numbers.
+Also the script is more stable if one query is being passed rather than passing a list of queries at once

    > Open your terminal (`cmd` in Windows) execute the following query:
      `python google_image_scraping_script.py`